ayushvarshney7860/website/README.md

 - open `git bash`
 - run `npm run convert`
 - All the images will be converted to their webp counterparts.

+## To change the color scheme

+- Goto `globals.css` file.
+- change the colors and them commit.